ugjka/newyearsbot/README.md

 ### Using make

-You need make, go, go-tools
+You need to have make, go, go-tools

 Build with `make`